 Next is a Japanese representative!
 Turner's Acrylic Gouache Jet Black.
 This is an acrylic paint, but it is a famous paint that is well known to people in the camera industry as a DIY antireflective paint.
 For example, the inner surface of an inexpensive mount adapter is sweetened with anti-reflection treatment, so there are many who paint it there.
 It is only 540 yen for 40 ml.
 Incredible!

 The last is a black acrylic paint purchased at a 100yen shop.
 It is solely for the comparison.

-Since it absorbs water when it is applied to drawing paper, I decided to apply it to a poly plate which is as a flat resin plate.
+Since it absorbs water when it is applied to drawing paper, I decided to apply it on a poly plate which is as a flat resin plate.

 Next, apply Black 2.0 on the side.

 Just drip a certain amount of the product and spread it over the desired area.
-The viscosity has almost the same feeling as the ordinary acrylic paint.
+The viscosity has almost the same feeling as an ordinary acrylic paint.

-As you can see, the result here is that Turner's Jet Black is blacker than the Black 2.0.
+As you can see, the result here is that Turner's Jet Black is blacker than Black 2.0.
 This is to be as expected as Turner products are well-known in the camera crazed world.
 I think the blackness and “matte”ness of Turner's Jet Black is better than Black 2.0.
-Up until now, it's been a mystery to how Black 2.0 is advertised as the world's most matted black ink.
+Up until now, it's been a mystery to how Black 2.0 has been advertised as the world's most matted black ink.

 However, Turner's Jet Black also has its drawbacks.
 Especially its lack of abrasion resistance.

 Even by touching it lightly, marks will become evident.
 If touched even by a single finger, it will absorb the skin oil, or a clear white mark will retain on the surface.
 The matte surface after painting is very delicate and is difficult to operate unless it is not touched at all.
 Please be careful.